mattrglobal/oidc-client-bound-assertions-spec/spec.md

 `did_methods_supported`
 : A JSON array of strings representing [Decentralized Identifier Methods](https://w3c-ccg.github.io/did-method-registry/) that the OpenID provider supports resolution of.

-The following is a non-normative example of the relevant entries in the openid-configuration meta data for an OpenID Provider supporting the credential issuance flow
+The following is a non-normative example of the relevant entries in the openid-configuration metadata for an OpenID Provider supporting the credential issuance flow

 ```
 {